 Zacks Rank & Stocks to Consider

-With a market capitalization of approximately $45 billion, Illinois Tool Works currently carries a Zacks Rank #3 (Hold).
+With a market capitalization of $56.5 billion, Illinois Tool currently carries a Zacks Rank #3 (Hold).

-Some better-ranked stocks in the industry are DXP Enterprises, Inc. DXPE, Twin Disc, Inc. TWIN and Colfax Corp.
-CFX.
-While DXP Enterprises currently sports a Zacks Rank #1 (Strong Buy), Twin Disc and Colfax carry a Zacks Rank #2 (Buy).
+Two better-ranked stocks in the industry are DXP Enterprises, Inc. DXPE and Barnes Group, Inc. B. While DXP Enterprises currently sports a Zacks Rank #1 (Strong Buy), Barnes carries a Zacks Rank #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report